 Pre-requisites: EDU 605, EDU 606, EDU 625.
+Co-Requisite: EDU 607.
 This course provides the intern with daily co-teaching experiences in a classroom aligned with the intern's area of certification under the supervision and direction of the university supervisor, a mentor, and the school-building principal.

-EDU 609 3 credits Leadership, Collaboration, and Advocacy in Education
+Leadership, Collaboration, and Advocacy in Education